Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 If you roll a 1 on one of the dice - something bad happens unexpectedly.
 If the total is enough to pass the DC - you get a partial success.

 ## Critical Hit
 When making an attack roll, a critical success is considered a critical hit.
+If the total of the roll is equal or greater than the target AC - the attack hits and the damage roll is doubled.
+If the total of the roll is smaller than the target AC, the attack still hits

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2MTk1OTEwLDE2ODI3MjA3MCwtMTY0Mz
-g0MjQ5OF19
+eyJoaXN0b3J5IjpbMTE4MzgwNDkyOSwxNjgyNzIwNzAsLTE2ND
+M4NDI0OThdfQ==
 -->